Art Classes with Ingrid Harper

 Price $200 for the term or $25 per class.
 Cash, check or Zelle payable to Ingrid Harper at the beginning of class.

-Supply list: To every class, please bring a spiral bound sketchbook, approximately 9x12 inches.
-All other materials will be provided in class.
+Supply list: To every class, please bring an all-purpose, spiral bound sketchbook, approximately 9x12 inches.
+All other materials will be provided.

 Class time: Classes meet once a week.
 Please pick one class time from the following: